blackcandy-org/blackcandy/README.md

 Black candy use docker for simplify deployment, development and test process.
 So you should install docker and docker-compose first.

-Black candy support mp3, m4a, ogg, flac and wav formats now.
+Black candy support mp3, m4a, ogg, opus, flac and wav formats now.

 ## Installation